Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

 where $u(n)$ (resp.\ $u^1(n)$) stands for the $n$\up{th} vertex of $F$ (resp.\ $F^1$) taken in the lexicographical order.
-Our main result on leafed Galton--Watson forests with edge lengths is the following. \begin{proposition}{ } Let $(F,\tyl,\ell)$ be a leafed Galton--Watson forest with edge lengths, with offspring distribution $\zeta$ satisfying hypothesis $\bf (H_l)$.
+Our main result on leafed Galton--Watson forests with edge lengths, which is an extension of Theorem~1 of~\cite{raphelis}, is the following. \begin{theorem}{ } Let $(F,\tyl,\ell)$ be a leafed Galton--Watson forest with edge lengths, with offspring distribution $\zeta$ satisfying hypothesis $\bf (H_{\ell})$.
 The following convergence in law holds for the Skorokhod topology on the space $\mathbb{D}(\R_+,\R)$ of càdlàg functions:

-where $H$ is the continuous-time height process of a spectrally positive Lévy process $Y$ of Laplace transform $\E[\exp(-\lambda Y_t)]=\exp(t\lambda^\kappa)$ for any $\lambda,t≥0$, and where $C_0$ is the constant introduced in ${\bf (H_l)}(iii)$. \end{proposition} Notice that this theorem could be stated in a weaker version by not specifying the Laplace transform of the Lévy process, thus making the multiplicative constants non-necessary.
-Notice also that hypotheses ${\bf (H_l)} (ii)$ and ${\bf (H_l)} (iv)$ can probably be weakened, but this would be unnecessary for the sequel of our paper and this would lengthen the proof. \\

-As we said before, the proof of this proposition will follow that of Theorem~1 in~\cite{raphelis}.
-First, Subsection~2.1 of~\cite{raphelis} remains valid under our hypotheses, and we get the following two lemmas. \begin{lemma} There exist \iid random variables $(\ell(w_i))_{i≥0}$ of measure $\Ph$ such that for all $n\in\N$, if $g:\R^{n+1}\to\R$ is a measurable function, \\

-\end{lemma} The second lemma is an adaptation of Lemma~2 of~\cite{raphelis}. \begin{lemma} Let $\Gamma^1_n:=u^1(n)_0$ be the index of the tree in $F^1$ to which the n\up{th} vertex of $F^1$ belongs.
-Then under $\bf (H_l)$, for all $\eps>0$, there exist $M,M'>0$ such that for all sufficiently large $n\in\N$,